SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Breaker.md

     effects:
       - name: Effect
-        effect: Until the start of their next turn, the breaker has a double edge on abilities and is automatically affected by all potency effect
+        effect: Until the start of their next turn, the breaker has a double edge on abilities and is automatically affected by all potency effect.
   - type: feature
     feature_type: trait
     name: Breaking Point